Practical Guidelines for Ideology Detection Pipelines and Psychosocial Applications: Proxy Bias, Baselines, and Validation

+\sh{Cross Proxy Generalization.} Here, we characterize the robustness of ideological proxies through their self- and cross-consistency. \emph{Self-consistency} indicates how well the pipeline predictions trained with a given proxy align with the same proxy on a test set.
+We evaluate self-consistency using a 5-fold cross-validation. \emph{Cross-consistency} indicates that two proxies capture similar ideological signals.
+We evaluate the directed cross-consistency of a source $\longrightarrow$ target proxy by deploying a pipeline with the source proxy to predict the ideology of every user in the \qanda dataset and testing against the ideology labels set by the target proxy.
+We report the performance over users whom the target proxy labels, and use a one-vs-one scheme to adjust to the multiclass setting.
+For a given proxy, we deploy the pipeline with the best lens combination as per \cref{ide:tab:gold_ablation_table}.

+\cref{ide:subfig:cross_ground_truth} shows the AUC ROC performance for every pair of source $\longrightarrow$ target proxy for both left-right and far-right ideology detection. \emph{The self-consistency} (main diagonal) is high for all left-right pipelines, except \politicalParties.
+It is worth noting, \politicianHOP has high self-consistency but a low prediction performance against the ground truth (see \cref{ide:tab:gold_ablation_table}). \revR{This suggests that politician endorsement behavior is distinct from prototypical ideological behavior.} Note, far-right proxies have relatively low self-consistency, perhaps due to the sparsity of far-right users.

-Next, we employ our second assumption. \cref{subfig:cross_ground_truth} shows that left-right pipelines generalize poorly to each other, excepting \urlLR and \hashtags.
-Poor generalization supports prior literature \cite{cohen2013classifying, alkiek2022classification} showing different proxies confer diverse ideology prototypes. \urlLR and \hashtags proxies perform well on each other and the gold standard, suggesting \replaceR{representation}{they are representative} of \emph{true ideology}. \cref{subfig:cross_ground_truth} shows that both far-right proxies perform well on each other, suggesting that they share \eat{an underlying }representation of extremist ideology.
+\cref{ide:subfig:cross_ground_truth} shows \emph{cross-consistency} of left-right pipelines is relatively low, except for \urlLR and \hashtags.
+This supports prior work \cite{cohen2013classifying, alkiek2022classification} arguing that different proxies confer diverse ideology prototypes.
+The \urlLR and \hashtags proxies generalize well to each other and the ground truth (see \cref{ide:tab:gold_ablation_table}), suggesting they accurately represent \emph{true ideology}.
+Both far-right proxies generalize well on each other, but their performance on the ground truth is relatively weak.
+This indicates they represent similar behaviors not fully aligned with ideology.

-\sh{Cross Dataset Generalization.} Researchers often implicitly imply that political language from one social context would transfer to another.
-For example, they might assume that ideological groups from the same country or social media platform, use similar language. \revR{We show here, that this is not the case.}